Nicolas Bouliane

 Result

-The original draft of this article had a far more desperate tone.
-It was written by an alcoholic pouring his liquor down the kitchen drain.
-I was losing sleep over internet drama, and couldn’t fully check out.
-You read the version rewritten by a sober man, about a year later.
+The original draft of this article had the desperate tone of an alcoholic pouring his liquor down the kitchen drain.
+I was losing sleep over internet drama.
+I couldn’t fully check out.
+A few years later, things are a lot better.

 The computer is a tool again, and now it’s going back in its box.